kbalog/uis-dat640-fall2019/assignments/assignment-1a/README.md

 python classifier.py -mode predict --data {prefix}/data/test --model {model-file} --output {prediction-file}
 ```

-Then, upload the predictions file to Kaggle at: *[link-to-be-added]*.
+Then, upload the predictions file to Kaggle at: https://www.kaggle.com/t/eb3b116b1bfd4c809025bad6bbbc8880

 Use "Team-XYZ (teamname)" as your team name.
 You are free to choose the text inside the brackets (as long as it is not offensive or inappropriate).